Nine ways to improve data security

-The internet is a main hub for day-to-day operations in almost every sector of business, including real estate.
+The internet is a main hub for day-to-day operations in almost every sector of business.
 It invites a whole new world of potential threats to your data and that of your clients and prospective customers, from attacks that can hold your computers or buildings hostage to some that can misdirect major money moves.
 But according to a recent KPMG report, 50% of surveyed businesses in the real estate industry believed they weren’t properly prepared to prevent or mitigate a cyberattack.

-To make sure you’re on the right side of that line, follow these best practices that could improve data security at your real estate management company.
+To make sure you’re on the right side of that line, follow these best practices that could improve data security at your company.

 - Recognize your risks